yourlocaljinx/premierpro-21-linux/README.md

 # Adobe Premier Pro CC 2021 installer for Linux!

 ## DISCLAIMER:
-**Please use this software only if you have an active Photoshop subscription.
+**Please use this software only if you have an active Adobe Premier Pro subscription.
 I'm not responsible for any illegal use of this product.**

 ## Requirements
 - An internet connection